ihaichao/react-typescript-boilerplate/README.md

-A front-end project template with React and TypeScript.
+A boilerplate for single page app using React and TypeScript.